MTU must be set in same ifconfig command as IP

 You'll end up with the NIC at MTU 9000, but the link route for 192.168.1.0/24 will be 1500.
 Doesn't matter if the MTU is set before or after the IP, this is the case.

 ifconfig vmx1 inet 192.168.1.1 netmask 255.255.255.0 mtu 9000

 Then both the interface and the link route have the correct MTU.
 This affects IPv6 the same way, with the same resolution.

 Fixes #4397 Make mtu configuration before the ip address assignment.
 This fixes the issues of link routes having the wrong mtu configured on them.

-#5 Updated by Ermal Luçi about 4 years ago
+#5 Updated by Ermal Luçi over 4 years ago

 This should work as is on 2.2 in FreeBSD head it has been fixed with: